Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch released postcode level ATO data for financial year 2023 on September 14, 2023.
-In South Yarra, the median income among taxpayers was $70,666, with an average of $127,210.
-Nationally, this is exceptionally high compared to Greater Melbourne's median of $57,688 and average of $75,164.
-By September 2025, estimates based on Wage Price Index growth of 8.25% suggest the median income will be approximately $76,496 and the average will be around $137,705.
-According to the 2021 Census, individual earnings in South Yarra rank at the 96th percentile nationally ($1,395 weekly), while household income ranks at the 69th percentile.
-Distribution data shows that 33.5% of locals (9,880 people) earn between $1,500 and $2,999 weekly, similar to the surrounding region where 32.8% fall into this range.
-Economic strength is evident with 31.6% of households earning more than $3,000 weekly, supporting elevated consumer spending.
+The latest postcode level ATO data from AreaSearch, released for the financial year ending June 2023, indicates that South Yarra's median income among taxpayers is $70,666, with an average of $127,210.
+This places South Yarra exceptionally high nationally compared to Greater Melbourne's median of $57,688 and average of $75,164.
+Based on Wage Price Index growth data from June 2023 to September 2025, current estimates would be approximately $76,496 (median) and $137,705 (average).
+According to the 2021 Census, individual earnings in South Yarra rank at the 96th percentile nationally ($1,395 weekly), while household income ranks lower at the 69th percentile.
+Income distribution data shows that 33.5% of locals (9,880 people) fall into the $1,500 - 2,999 weekly earnings category, similar to the surrounding region where 32.8% occupy this range.
+Economic strength is evident with 31.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 High housing costs consume 17.1% of income, but strong earnings place disposable income at the 67th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income